Robert F. Smith (investor): Vista Equity Partners

 In 2000, Smith founded Vista Equity Partners, an Austin, Texas-based private equity and venture capital firm of which he is the principal founder, chairman, and chief executive.
 Vista purchased enterprise software businesses and brought performance improvements to the businesses.
 According to Black Enterprise magazine, Smith was credited with consistently generating a 30% rate of return for his investors from the company's inception through 2020.
 As of 2019, Vista Equity Partners was the fourth-largest enterprise software company, after Microsoft, Oracle, and SAP, including all their holdings.
 Vista has invested in companies such as STATS, Ping Identity, and Jio.
 As of 2019, Vista Equity Partners had closed more than $46 billion of funding.

-In 2016, Smith was named Private Equity International's Game Changer of the Year for his work with Vista.

-In 2018, Smith was included in Vanity Fairs New Establishment List, which is an annual ranking of individuals who have made impactful business innovations.
-The 2019 PitchBook Private Equity Awards named Vista Equity Partners "Dealmaker of the Year".

 In January 2022, the company had $86 billion in assets under management.

-Non-prosecution agreement and tax fine
+Tax fraud case and tax fine

 In the 1990s, businessman Robert T. Brockman approached Smith about creating a private equity fund, and offered to back the initial fund.
 As part of the deal, Brockman required an offshore trust be set up to conceal earnings from tax authorities and avoid litigation in US courts.
 Brockman also required that the first fund be located in the Cayman Islands, and set aside some of the interest earned to protect him against losses.
 Brockman's proposal was a "take-it-or-leave-it offer".
 According to Smith's later non-prosecution agreement, Brockman dictated "the unique terms and unorthodox structure to the arrangement" and he accepted the offer as a "unique business opportunity he eagerly wanted to pursue".
 Brockman's lawyer helped Smith set up the offshore entity.

+Following the introduction of the Swiss Bank Program by the DOJ, Smith filed Foreign Bank Account Reports (FBARs) and amended tax returns with assistance from experts, including former IRS Commissioner Fred Goldberg.
+The IRS rejected Smith's disclosures, and in 2015, an audit completed by the IRS found "no badges of fraud" related to Smith's 2013 amended tax returns.

+Smith is mentioned in the 2021 Pandora Papers alongside Robert Brockman.
+Both were clients of CILTrust, a trust operated by Glenn Godfrey, a former attorney general of Belize.
+In April of 2021, the lawyer who established the trust on Smith's behalf was indited for allegedly committing fraud.
+The United States Department of Justice accused Smith of setting up the trust for the purpose of hiding assets from the IRS.

-In October 2020, Smith entered into a non-prosecution agreement with the United States Department of Justice (DOJ), agreeing to assist the DOJ in a separate case against Brockman who was charged that month with what the DOJ called the "largest ever" tax fraud scheme by a U.S. citizen.
+In October 2020, Smith entered into a non-prosecution agreement with the DOJ, agreeing to assist them in a separate case against Brockman who was charged that month with what the DOJ called the "largest ever" tax fraud scheme by a U.S. citizen.
 This was a part of Smith's settlement on his own charges.
 Smith's non-prosecution agreement settlement required him to pay a penalty of $139 million.
+In the agreement, Smith admitted that he had "engaged in an illegal scheme to conceal income and evade taxes".
 Brockman died in August 2022, while his trial was pending.